-Statin use associated with reduced risk of prostate cancer recurrenceMay 2nd, 2014 in Cancer /
+Statin use associated with reduced risk of prostate cancer recurrenceMay 2, 2014 in Medicine & Health / Cancer

 (Medical Xpress)—Men who begin taking statins after prostate cancer surgery are less likely to have a recurrence of their cancer, according to a retrospective analysis led by researchers at Duke Medicine.